giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 This verification case is organized from the CSF input outward.

 The first step is the inspection of a single CSF interval, `stacked_0.yaml`, with `csf-actions`.
-This is useful for a reader seeing the YAML syntax for the first time: the file defines reference sections, polygonal zones, geometric interpolation, axial/bending participation, and shear/torsion participation.
+The file defines reference sections, polygonal zones, geometric interpolation, axial/bending participation, and shear/torsion participation.
 The generated figures and tables are outputs obtained by evaluating that continuous interval.

 The second step assembles `stacked_0.yaml` and `stacked_1.yaml` into one global member with `CSFStacked`.
 The stacked member is then evaluated at Gauss-Lobatto stations and compared with a closed-form reference for $A$, $C_y$, $I_x$, and $I_y$.